GitbookIO/help.gitbook.com/github/can-i-host-on-github.md

 ### 1. Setting up our GitHub Integration {#github-integration}

-The first step is to install our GitHub integration on the owner's account of the book that you would like to sync with a GitHub repository.
+First, you need to install our GitHub integration on the account of the author of the book(s) you want to be hosted on GitHub.

 - For your personal account, you can go directly to your [GitHub account's settings page](https://www.gitbook.com/settings/github) and click on the **Install